-Statistics Competency Examination: Students have the option of completing a Statistical Competency Examination (administered by the Department of Health, under the direction of the instructor for HEA526 Biostatistics for Public Health).
+Statistics Competency Examination:

+Students have the option of completing a Statistical Competency Examination (administered by the Department of Health, under the direction of the instructor for HEA526 Biostatistics for Public Health Dr. Ramona Stone - rstone@wcupa.edu).
 This exam is scheduled at the start of fall/spring semesters.
 A score of 85 or better will be accepted as a replacement for the undergraduate statistics requirement.
 This option should only be considered if the student has previous experience with introductory statistics through other courses that may not appear on the transcript as traditional statistics courses.
 If students are considering this option, please contact the course instructor for HEA526 Biostatistics for Public Health for more information about the competency exam.